-Tax Credit for Film Production Services (QPSTC) up to 42.6%*
+Tax Credit for Film Production Services (QPSTC)

-Eligible Personnal Withholding Tax Waiver
+Eligible Personnel Withholding Tax Waiver

 Co-production